Helping the Homeless and Marginally Homeless* in Central London

-In addition, we offer information about other important services for the vulnerable, including a Bible Study group.
+In addition, we offer information about other important services for the vulnerable, including a Bible Study group and prayer, at the request of guests.
 The Director and Welcomer provide basic advice and refer guests to other agencies with different specialities.
-We seek to provide assistance in a variety of ways, including help with letters and phone calls, liaising with social services, and encouragement and prayer.
+We seek to provide assistance in a variety of ways, including help with letters and phone calls, liaising with social services, and encouragement and moral support.

 Support for The Soup Kitchen comes from individuals, corporations and trusts.
 Volunteers and donations (both financial and in-kind) are vital to support our work and enable us to continue this service to the community.

 Read The Soup Kitchen Newsletter!

 How You Can Help

 We always need your help at The Soup Kitchen.
 Here’s what you can do:

 - make a one-off donation (for more info about what your gift could cover, see below)

 - set up a standing order with your bank (for a standing order form, please contact Miranda)

 - give a few hours a month as a volunteer to help at the SK (in the kitchen and/or the office – see below)